obidua/OMBARO/OAUTH_SETUP_GUIDE.md

 # OAuth Social Login Setup Guide

-This guide will help you configure Google and Facebook OAuth providers for vendor quick signup functionality.
+This guide provides step-by-step instructions to configure Google and Facebook OAuth providers for vendor quick signup functionality in the OMBARO platform.

+## Overview

+The OMBARO vendor onboarding system supports three authentication methods:
+1. **Google OAuth** - Sign up using Google account
+2. **Facebook OAuth** - Sign up using Facebook account
+3. **Instagram** - Uses Facebook OAuth (Instagram is owned by Meta)

 ## Current Issue

-The error **"Unsupported provider: provider is not enabled"** occurs because OAuth providers need to be enabled and configured in your Supabase project before they can be used.
+If you see the error **"Provider is not enabled"**, it means OAuth providers need to be configured in your Supabase project.

 ## Prerequisites

 - Access to Supabase Dashboard: https://vspkiuissuuesjsnnpqr.supabase.co
-- Google Cloud Console account
+- Google Cloud Console account (for Google OAuth)
-- Facebook Developer account
+- Facebook Developer account (for Facebook OAuth)
+- Domain with SSL certificate (for production deployment)

+---

+## Quick Start Guide (Summary)

+If you're already familiar with OAuth setup, here's the TL;DR:

+1. **Supabase Configuration:**
+   - Go to Authentication → Providers in Supabase Dashboard
+   - Enable Google provider with Client ID and Client Secret
+   - Enable Facebook provider with App ID and App Secret
+   - Set Site URL to your application URL
+   - Add redirect URLs to the allow list

+2. **Google Cloud Console:**
+   - Create OAuth 2.0 Client ID (Web application)
+   - Add `https://vspkiuissuuesjsnnpqr.supabase.co/auth/v1/callback` to Authorized redirect URIs
+   - Add your domain to Authorized JavaScript origins
+   - Copy Client ID and Secret to Supabase

+3. **Facebook Developer Console:**
+   - Create a Facebook App
+   - Add Facebook Login product
+   - Add `https://vspkiuissuuesjsnnpqr.supabase.co/auth/v1/callback` to Valid OAuth Redirect URIs
+   - Copy App ID and App Secret to Supabase
+   - Set app to Live mode

+4. **Test the Flow:**
+   - Navigate to vendor signup page
+   - Click "Quick Signup"
+   - Test Google and Facebook login buttons
+   - Verify redirect to mobile verification screen

+For detailed step-by-step instructions, continue reading below.

 ---